Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - *Mary-Kate and Ashley Pocket Planner and E.T.: Digital Companion have the exact inverse problem : they always print images with no margin by default.
 Using Manual mode is so advised to split different images.*
 - *In general, each time you used the Automatic mode, if the images decoded are splitted, ill-assembled or in brief, not what you expect in terms of assembly, use Manual mode with TimeOut separator.*

+**Direct printing from Matlab without using the Arduino IDE**

+Are you the happy owner of a regular Matlab License or a vilain hacker stealing other's work ?
+You can run Read_directly_from_arduino.m directly from Matlab to acquire data and decode them in the same run.
+It behaves like the Arduino Serial output but without the need to copy-paste text output: the decoder is ran automatically as soon as you reboot the Arduino after a printing session.
+This code does not natively works on Arduino (for the moment).

 **Known issues**

 - *Chaining prints in Love Hina Pocket is possible only by physically unpluging and pluging again serial cable between prints.*